Skip to content

 Our proposed solution

-Our idea begins with leveraging modern web infrastructure, namely the edge compute capabilities available on many modern Content Delivery Networks (CDNs) known as edge workers (this episode of the Syntax podcast from 2022 gives a nice introduction to edge workers/function).
+Our idea begins with using modern web infrastructure, namely the edge compute capabilities available on many modern Content Delivery Networks (CDNs) known as edge workers (this episode of the Syntax podcast from 2022 gives a nice introduction to edge workers/function).
 By utilising edge workers we can shift both grid intensity calculations and page manipulation workloads away from user devices.

 This allows developers to implement grid-awareness on top of their existing websites and apps regardless of what framework they’ve built upon, as long as they’re using a CDN (a recommended best practice).
 We believe this is a scalable template that could be rapidly deployed to a large number of websites, fundamentally changing how we approach delivering frontend sustainability.